-Can we ban single use plastics in the office?
-Follow up staff meeting
+Can you ban single use plastics in the office?
+We did!

 After the trial was over it was time for all the staff to get together and discuss how they wanted to take forward the ban on single use plastics.
 The questions put to us:

 - Did we want to go the whole hog and have an outright ban?

 - Did we want to do part of it?